The six phases of financial independence

 (In speaking about my own FI funding experiences, my wife and I really upped our FI journey once we landed on our two-pronged investing approach: owning a basket of dividend paying stocks for growing income AND continually buying more low-cost ETF units for long-term growth.
 I believed then (like I continue to believe now) our hybrid approach will deliver a masterful 1-2 investing punch to achieve FI.)

 To pause here, phases 1-3 are really about financial organization.
-While FI is in the distant future you’ve put the necessary building blocks in place for future success.

 Phase 4 – FI adoption.
 This phase is where routine, but often diligent combinations of debt repayments + investing are occurring over time.
 Somewhere early in your FI adoption phase, probably in your 20s and 30s, you’ve embraced the merits of having a cash emergency fund.
 In this case, should an emergency or an unfortunate unemployment situation were to occur, it would not cause financial ruin.